emilerik/100daysofcode/README.md

 ---

+#### Day 87: 1:00 // dropdowns

+I added dropdowns with signin and register forms to the isinfo app today.

+I decided to use semantic UI for design, as I really like the look of it.
+At first, I started adding it as classnames to my elements, but then realized there should be an easier way to integrate it with React...
+Turns out there is, called semantic-ui-react.
+There, you have finished components that can be used right away.
+It works surprisingly well, too.

+I think I'll start building the website by creating a server and a database, so that you can register and sign in users.
+After that, I'll build a way to post new reports, and after that, do a bunch of design.

+---

 #### Day 86: 1:00 // isinfo API

 Started building on the API for Isinfo today.
 I figured I can't do much with the website until I can have a user sign in, and a database to store the posts.